In this article, we explain:

 This happens because, in order to do some background processing (like publishing scheduled posts), WordPress redirects you to the URL with ?doing_wp_cron appended.

 Why does it fail?

 So, when someone lands on any page on your WordPress site, the wp-cron.php file could fire up and check whether it needs to send anything

 On many WordPress hosts, this will run as intended.
 But, some hosts disable this functionality from running because it means that large visitor numbers can fire the virtual cron jobs a lot of times, using up the resources on your server.
 It’s also a potential security vulnerability.

 Another reason is that some plugins and themes can cause fatal errors during cron processing (as they may not have been tested correctly) and this will break the running of the cron process.

-Hint: While it's not conclusive and serves only really as a pointer in the case of major issues, on the Insights dashboard for Shield there's a entry under the "Recent Events" section to show the last time the simple test cron ran:
+Hint: While it's not conclusive and serves only really as a pointer in the case of major issues, on the Security Dashboard for Shield there's a entry under the "Recent Events" section to show the last time the simple test cron ran: